 Our gun suicide rate for these children is eight times higher.
 Our non-gun suicide rate is average.
 For unintentional gun deaths, we have 10 times the likelihood of death [compared with other developed countries].
 These children are at risk.
 When you do surveys across states or cities or regions, you find that where there are more guns and more permissive gun laws, people are dying.

 We can do so much better.
 Other countries have done so much better.

 Don’t Ask Why – Describe the Conditions of Possibility

 I’m trying to remember exactly how my late mentor Michel-Rolph Trouillot put it–it was something to the effect of trying to change our why questions into how does questions, or to get us to think about the conditions of possibility.
-Anthropology cannot do the why, anymore than we can explain why the granary collapsed at that precise moment.
+Anthropology cannot do the “why?” any more than we can explain why the granary collapsed at that precise moment.
 We should not offer the why, because then we attempt to deliver something we cannot.
 It is perhaps a harsh creed, a creed that gives no answers while recognizing that what people seek most are those answers.

 But in analyzing the conditions of possibility, there is much that can be done, and anthropology might help us make choices about those possibilities.
-One of the conditions of possibility is race in the U.S., as Discuss White Privilege replies to Greg Downey, and this is a big reason why realistically we won’t get that semi-automatic weapon buyback.
+One of the conditions of possibility is US racism, as Discuss White Privilege replies to Greg Downey, and this is a big reason why realistically we won’t get that semi-automatic weapon buyback.
 She also points usefully to the Salon article, Time to profile white men?, which makes very clear that the only reason we are allowed to talk about these as complex and complicated societal issues–rather than simple, knee-jerk reactions–is because this is about white men.